icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/properties.rst

         (properties
             ; said will be a pointer to the said string said '~ gem [ AND glowing ] ~'
-            ; description will be a point to the string description "You are still carrying the piece of orium" view 242
+            ; description will be a pointer to the string description "You are still carrying the piece of orium" view 242
             someVarAddr @SomeVar